pfsense/docs/source/vpn/ipsec/routing-internet-traffic-through-a-site-to-site-ipsec-vpn.rst

 In Site A

 Click |fa-plus| under the Phase 1 entry.
 It will show an overview of all available Phase 2 entries.
-Since we haven’t made any yet none are shown.
+Since we haven't made any yet none are shown.

 .. image:: /_static/vpn/ipsec/ipsec-s2s-vork-05.png